 On the other hand, the word that answers this question is raw speaks to excesses and refers to things that have historically been wholly abandoned and banished to the nether regions and darkest corners of our world.

 If you haven’t already guessed, the only resource on the planet that is not in decline is waste.
 In fact, it’s a resource that is growing exponentially by the day.
 So let’s talk about that.

-We can also re-use it in a number of ways such as reinforcement for roadbed.
+We can also reuse it in a number of ways such as reinforcement for roadbeds.
 We can take food waste and use it to grow new food.
 We can create electricity from waste.
 And so and so on and so on.
-It not only makes sense to do this, it is also much, much more efficient.
+It not only makes sense to do this, but it is also much, much more efficient.

 Nature Is An Excellent Model

 Of course, nature has perfectly balanced production and decomposition to ensure sustainability.
 Waste products created by organisms and natural processes are entirely recycled by other organisms and processes.
 Human beings, on the other hand, produce approximately 2.6 trillion pounds of garbage in a year.

 In Canada, alone we generate 31 million tons of garbage per year – about twice as much per person as in Japan.
 Of that 31 million tons, about 67% goes to over 10,000 landfill sites where plastic and glass will take about a million years to break down, aluminum cans 500 years to disintegrate, tin cans 100 years to dissolve, and paper 80 years to break down.
 And, the health and environmental concerns associated with these sites are disturbing.

 The amount of readily available information, statistics, and technical discussion on this topic is legion.
 Our purpose in this blog is to just shine a little light on it.
 Coming up very shortly is Waste Reduction Week in Canada where you can find out more about all the initiatives being undertaken to help reduce waste in Canada. https://wrwcanada.com/en